nvtruongops/fcj-workshop-template/content/7-Feedback/_index.md

 pre: " <b> 7. </b> "
 ---

-{{% notice warning %}}
-⚠️ **Note:** The information below is for reference purposes only.
-Please **do not copy verbatim** for your report, including this warning.
-{{% /notice %}}

-> Here, you can freely share your personal opinions about your experience participating in the First Cloud Journey program.
-This will help the FCJ team improve any shortcomings based on the following aspects:

 ### Overall Evaluation

 **1. Working Environment**
-The working environment is very friendly and open.
-FCJ members are always willing to help whenever I encounter difficulties, even outside working hours.
-The workspace is tidy and comfortable, helping me focus better.
-However, I think it would be nice to have more social gatherings or team bonding activities to strengthen relationships.
+The working environment is professional, supportive, and highly conducive to continuous learning.
+Team members maintain a friendly, respectful attitude and are always willing to help whenever assistance is needed.
+The workspace is well-organized and comfortable, which contributes positively to productivity.
+Implementing more team-building or social activities could further strengthen internal engagement and collaboration.

 **2. Support from Mentor / Team Admin**
-The mentor provides very detailed guidance, explains clearly when I don’t understand, and always encourages me to ask questions.
-The admin team supports administrative tasks, provides necessary documents, and creates favorable conditions for me to work effectively.
-I especially appreciate that the mentor allows me to try and solve problems myself instead of just giving the answer.
+My mentor provided clear and structured guidance throughout the internship while encouraging me to explore independent solutions before stepping in with direct support.
+The admin team was also attentive and efficient, especially when handling documentation and administrative procedures.
+Their combined efforts played an important role in ensuring a smooth and productive learning experience.

 **3. Relevance of Work to Academic Major**
-The tasks I was assigned align well with the knowledge I learned at university, while also introducing me to new areas I had never encountered before.
-This allowed me to both strengthen my foundational knowledge and gain practical skills.
+The assigned tasks were closely aligned with the subjects I studied at university.
+At the same time, I was exposed to new tools, workflows, and practical knowledge that extended beyond classroom learning.
+This combination helped reinforce my academic foundation while expanding real-world technical experience.

 **4. Learning & Skill Development Opportunities**
-During the internship, I learned many new skills such as using project management tools, teamwork skills, and professional communication in a corporate environment.
-The mentor also shared valuable real-world experiences that helped me better plan my career path.
+The internship allowed me to gain hands-on experience with project coordination tools, collaborative workflows, and professional communication.
+My mentor frequently shared insights from real industry scenarios, giving me a clearer picture of potential career paths and long-term development goals.

 **5. Company Culture & Team Spirit**
-The company culture is very positive: everyone respects each other, works seriously but still keeps things enjoyable.
-When there are urgent projects, everyone works together and supports one another regardless of their position.
-This made me feel like a real part of the team, even as an intern.
+The company fosters a positive and respectful culture.
+Team members collaborate openly and work diligently while maintaining a welcoming atmosphere.
+During high-priority tasks, the entire team—regardless of position or seniority—worked together effectively.
+This created a strong sense of belonging and made the experience even more meaningful for me as an intern.

 **6. Internship Policies / Benefits**
-The company provides an internship allowance and offers flexible working hours when needed.
-In addition, having the opportunity to join internal training sessions is a big plus.
+The internship policies are supportive, offering fair allowances and flexibility when needed.
+Additionally, the opportunity to join internal training sessions added significant value and enhanced my overall learning experience.

 ---

 ### Additional Questions

-- What did you find **most satisfying** during your internship?
+**1. What did you find most satisfying during your internship?**
+The most rewarding aspect was being able to work in a highly professional yet supportive environment.
+I especially appreciated my mentor’s guidance—clear, structured, and encouraging independence.
+This balance helped me develop both technical skills and professional maturity.

-- What do you think the company **should improve** for future interns?
+**2. What aspects should the company improve for future interns?**
+No additional comments beyond what has been mentioned earlier.

-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+**3. Would you recommend this internship to a friend?
+Why or why not?**
+Yes, I would definitely recommend it.
+The internship offers a comprehensive learning experience that combines meaningful tasks, strong mentorship, and a positive workplace culture.
+It provides real opportunities for interns to develop practical skills and grow professionally.

 ---

 ### Suggestions & Expectations

-- Do you have any suggestions to improve the internship experience?
+**Do you have any suggestions to enhance the internship experience?**
+No additional comments beyond the points noted above.

-- Would you like to continue this program in the future?
+**Would you be interested in continuing with the program in the future?**
-- Any other comments (free sharing):
+No additional comments.

+**Any additional comments:**
+No additional comments.